Buddha-subedi/Microwave_Precipitation_Retrievals_from_TLP-R2S/README.md

 <a name="43"></a> <br>
  ### Train the B-RAINS Model
 B-RAINS Model has 4 base learners.
-The hyperparameters and snip of code adopted for stage 1 and stage 2 for the ERA5-CPR phase detection is provided below
+The hyperparameters and snippet of code adopted for stage 1 and stage 2 for the ERA5-CPR phase detection is provided below

 ```python
 #stage 1